 Brie never expected to be a writer.
 Yes, you read that right.
 She wasn’t one of those children writing stories when they were only six.
 She doesn’t have chest full of old manuscripts.
 In fact she thought she hated writing.
 But what she did love was stories.
 Both reading them and imagining them around her.
 And that’s what got her here.

 She writes fantasy because her stories tend towards characters and plots that couldn’t quite fit into our history.
-There’s elements inspired by history becasue that’s one of her loves.
-There’s also a lot of small scale adventures from growing with The Famous Five, The Sugar Creek Gang and similar books.
+There’s elements inspired by history because that’s one of her loves.
+There’s also a lot of small scale adventures from growing up reading The Famous Five, The Sugar Creek Gang and similar books.